Beta · capped at 1,000 Strava athletes

 Why only 1,000?

 Strava caps API calls until an app is verified.
-To keep scores fresh for everyone in beta, we're holding the door at 1,000 runners.
-Earn a spot, help us pressure-test the scoring model, and you'll keep beta pricing forever.
+To keep scores fresh for everyone in beta, we're holding the door at 1,000 athletes.
+Earn a spot, help us pressure-test the scoring model on runs and walks, and you'll keep beta pricing forever.

 473 on the list of 1,000 cap